pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 4. Enter `n8n-nodes-tidb-cloud` in **npm Package Name** field.
 5. Click **Install**.

-Then you can search **TiDB Cloud** node in the search bar and use it by dragging it to a workspace.
+Then you can search the **TiDB Cloud** node in **Workflow** > search bar and use it by dragging it to a workspace.

 ## Step 3: Build Your Workflow

 In this step, you will create a new workflow to insert some data to TiDB when you click **Execute** button.

-This example usage workflow would use the following nodes.
+This example usage workflow would use the following nodes:

 - [Schedule Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger/)
 - [RSS Read](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.rssfeedread/)